Project L.E.A.D. (Linking Education, Advocacy, and Development)

-Project L.E.A.D (Linking Education, Advocacy and Development), trains mentors/tutors to assist middle school students enrolled in after-school programs at various schools in Riverside County.
+Project L.E.A.D.
+(Linking Education, Advocacy and Development), trains mentors/tutors to assist middle school students enrolled in after-school programs at various schools and Community Centers in Riverside County.
 Mentors/tutors provide cross-generational mentoring and tutoring through character development activities such as recreation, crafts, art, music, computers and academic course work.
 Mentors receive comprehensive pre-service orientation and on-going training and support for 400 hours of program service.
-Project LEAD members receive hourly pay and a match savings incentive at the successful completion of their program term.
+Project L.E.A.D.
+Youth Coordinators receive hourly pay and will have the opportunity to apply for a match savings incentive.

 - Be a U.S. Citizen or documented legal resident